-- Students placed in the CEH program in the fall Semester 1 are required to enroll in at least one of the following courses: SLL 105 (Oral Production and Interaction Skills in Spanish), SLL 106 (Writing Texts in Spanish), SLL 108 (Spanish Grammar II-Advanced) or SLL 109 (Spanish Grammar III-Superior), except those testing into the highest proficiency level (CLM-9), for whom this requirement is waived. - b.
-Students take 3 or 4 additional courses in the CEH program or the Facultades in the fall Semester 1. - CEH students may consider taking Facultad courses in the fall Semester 1 if they score CLM-8 or higher in their Spanish placement test. - d.
-CEH students may thus take a maximum of four Facultad courses over the academic year, if eligible, with no more than two per semester (most students choose to take only one Facultad course in the spring Semester 2).
+- a.
+Students who are placed in the CEH program are required to enroll in at least ONE of the following courses: SLL 105 (Oral Production and Interaction Skills in Spanish), SLL 106 (Writing Texts in Spanish), SLL 108 (Spanish Grammar II-Advanced) or SLL 109 (Spanish Grammar III-Superior), except those testing into the highest proficiency level (CLM-9), for whom this requirement is waived.
+(Single-semester and first-semester students who are initially placed in the CEH program must also take the ILP course before the semester begins.) - b.
+Students take all additional courses in the CEH program and at least one but no more than two courses per semester from the Facultades if they score CLM-8 or higher in their Spanish placement test. - c.
+Year-long CEH students may consider taking Facultad courses in their first semester if they score CLM-8 or higher in their Spanish placement test. - d.
+Year-long CEH students may take a maximum of four Facultad courses over the academic year, if eligible, with no more than two per semester.
+(Most students choose to take only one Facultad course, usually in the spring semester).